EAGLE-Project-FFG/promptfoo-demo/README.md

 # Evaluating KG construction with Promptfoo

-An LLM builds a small knowledge graph from Swisscom application tables.
+An LLM builds a small knowledge graph from application tables.
 Promptfoo runs the construction and checks the result three ways: with deterministic assertions, by comparing the graph against a reference graph, and with an LLM judge.
 One test case is deliberately set up to fail, to show what a failure looks like.